Managing Your Fabric Software

 Policy

 The policy associated with this switch in the switch group.
-Click Policy for details of the fabric-level image policy.
+Click the policy hyperlink for additional information.

 Last Upgrade Action

-The time for the Last Upgrade Action for this switch in the switch group.
+The last upgrade action for this switch in the switch group.

 10. Determine if you want to make changes to the switches in the update group.